The 20 Best Landau-Kleffner Syndrome Doctors Near Me in North Carolina, US

 Offers Telehealth

-Jane Boggs is a Neurologist in Winston Salem, North Carolina.
+Jane Boggs is a Neurologist practicing medicine in Winston Salem, North Carolina.
 Dr. Boggs is rated as an Advanced provider by MediFind in the treatment of Landau-Kleffner Syndrome.
-Her top areas of expertise are Seizures, Epilepsy, Memory Loss, Generalized Tonic-Clonic Seizure, and Gastrostomy.
+She is also highly rated in 16 other conditions, according to our data.
+Her clinical expertise encompasses Seizures, Epilepsy, Memory Loss, Generalized Tonic-Clonic Seizure, and Gastrostomy.

 Advanced in Landau-Kleffner Syndrome